vjeffrey/mario-meets-inspec/README.md

 #### You could actually get it via package, chefdk, and chef-client 13+, too.
 But this is easiest here and now in our friendly terminal.
 ```
 gem install inspec
+inspec help
+inspec version
 ```
+#### Are you on latest InSpec?
+Check by going to https://rubygems.org/gems/inspec/

 ## Step Two: Let's find out more about that node...
 #### Pro tip: You're gonna wanna be at the root of the repo for all these commands, to ensure the KEY path is correct